-MGMT 3320 Operations Management 3 credits
+MGMT 3320 Operations Management 3 Credits

-Prerequisite: MGMT 3100 and MATH 2112 with a grade of C or better
+Prerequisite: MGMT 3100, MATH 2112/2112H with a grade of C or better

-Examines the fundamentals and application of the principles of management to the planning, control, design, operation, and updating of operational systems both in the manufacturing and service sectors.
-Examines how organizations achieve quality, timing, cost and capacity objectives.
-Topics covered include TQM, continuous improvement, statistical process control, six sigma, MRP, JIT, and project management techniques like GANTT and PERT.
+This course examines the fundamentals and application of the principles of management to the planning, control, design, operation, updating of operational systems in the manufacturing and service sectors, and examines how organizations achieve quality, timing, cost and capacity objectives.
+Topics covered include TQM, continuous improvement, statistical process control, Six Sigma, MRP, JIT, and project management techniques like GANTT and PERT.

-MGMT 3350 Business Logistics and Materials Management 3 credits
+MGMT 3350 Business Logistics and Materials Management 3 Credits 3 class hours